NICE-MSI/adhoc-data-processing-pipeline/README.md

 Semi-automated, modular pipeline to analyze Mass Spectrometry (MS) data developed by Teresa Murta.

+The following people can help you with it:

+* Ariadna and Chelsea for questions regarding the pipeline structure and how to use it.

+* Alex for questions regarding Spectral Analysis (functions, issues).

 This documentation is organized as follows:

 * Overview